LovelaceAcademy/Learn/_posts/2021-10-25-cardano-developer-vocabulary.markdown

 Even seasoned developers can find the plethora of new terms associated with Blockchain development intimidating and at times plain confusing or cryptic.
 To address these pain points we have created the **Cardano Developer Vocabulary**, a concise glossary to explain the most important yet commonly mistaken terms grouped by major concepts.

 ## Time
 Moments in time across Cardano are generally specified using incrementing integers.
 For example to-the-second precise units called `Slots` and five-day windows known as `Epochs`.
 Last but not least these moments reside within `Eras`, which are simply text labels for significant Cardano network milestones.
-For example, 2021-11-03T09:00:00Z in the ISO 8601 format (i.e. 9:00AM UTC on November 3rd) is Slot 44363709, Epoch 300 of the Alonzo Era.
+For example, {% include tooltips/basic.html tooltip="9:00AM UTC on November 3rd" content="2021-11-03T09:00:00Z in ISO 8601 format" %} is Slot 44363709, Epoch 300 of the Alonzo Era.
 ### Slot
 At the current configuration a slot is a unit of time increasing at a rate of one every second.
 Slots are used to define precise moments in time such as those used in time-locked multisig policies, an expiration for transactions, the current tip of the chain or points in time when a stake pool should produce blocks.
 ### Epoch